Building with Straw

 Our system achieves the level of airtightness demanded by the passive house standard and yet keeps the walls completely vapour permeable (the walls allow vapour to escape to the outside).

 This effectively prevents condensation in the walls, which is a major problem in modern, sealed buildings.

 The airtight, vapour-permeable system also creates a draught free and healthy indoor climate.
 Clay plaster, with its humidity regulation properties, can be applied directly to the straw panel surface.

-When panels are combined with interior clay plaster and an exterior layer of 100 mm wood fiber board, the system achieves a U-value of 0.119 W/m2K (or 0.123 with 60mm wood fiber board).
+When panels are combined with interior clay plaster applied directly on the straw and an exterior layer of 100 mm wood fiberboard, the system achieves a U-value of 0.119 W/m2K (or 0,123 with 60mm wood fiber board).

 The Cost of EcoCocon Houses

 Every project is different, all our work is custom-made.
 Therefore we are unable to provide an exact figure without prior knowledge of your house design.

 If you would like to get a detailed idea about the cost of the EcoCocon wall system for your house, send us your drawings by filling in the estimate form.
 As a rule of thumb, our panels are comparable in terms of price with other passive and low energy construction methods.